Morning: Cultural implications

-For some, the word morning may refer to the period immediately following waking up, irrespective of the current time of day.
-This modern sense of morning is due largely to the worldwide spread of electricity, and the independence from natural light sources.
+Astronomy

+When a star first appears in the east just prior to sunrise, it is referred to as a heliacal rising.
+Despite the less favorable lighting conditions for optical astronomy, dawn and morning can be useful for observing objects orbiting close to the Sun.
+Morning (and evening) serves as the optimum time period for viewing the inferior planets Venus and Mercury.
+Venus and sometimes Mercury may be referred to as a morning star when they appear in the east prior to sunrise.
+It is a popular time to hunt for comets, as their tails grow more prominent as these objects draw closer to the Sun.
+The morning (and evening) twilight is used to search for near-Earth asteroids that orbit inside the orbit of the Earth.
+In mid-latitudes, the mornings near the autumnal equinox are a favorable time period for viewing the zodiacal light.

 Genetics

-The morning period may be a period of enhanced or reduced energy and productivity.
+For people, the morning period may be a period of enhanced or reduced energy and productivity.
 The ability of a person to wake up effectively in the morning may be influenced by a gene called "Period 3".
 This gene comes in two forms, a "long" and a "short" variant.
 It seems to affect the person's preference for mornings or evenings.
 People who carry the long variant were over-represented as morning people, while the ones carrying the short variant were evening preference people.